 This homemade apple butter is the perfect way to use up all those apples from your trip to the apple orchard.
 Rich and creamy, this spread has hints of cinnamon and is delicious on toast for breakfast.

 Labor Day weekend our family took a trip to the apple orchard.
 It would be an understatement to say that I was pumped.
-For those of us that love fall, the apple orchard is like our holy grail.
-It’s a magical place where all our favorite things are combined into one place… apples, donuts, cider, hay rides, 93 degree weather… Wait, what?!
-Yes, you read that correctly.
-I said 93 degree weather.
-It was blazing hot here in Michigan over Labor Day weekend.
-I don’t mean the type of dry heat that really feels a few degrees cooler.
-Nope.
-It was high humidity, not a cloud in the sky, sweat dripping down your back, 93 degrees.
 My enthusiasm for the orchard was somewhat dampened by the hot weather, but we still had a fun time.
 We picked a half peck of Jonagold and Courtland apples to use for baking.
-At the time, this seemed like quite the great deal.
+At the time, this seemed like quite a great deal.
 That was until we got home and I realized that we (and by we, I mean I) had 50+ apples that needed to be used, rather quickly.
 Thankfully I had a little helper on hand.

 If you want to ensure your apple butter is free of lumps, use an immersion blender to puree the sauce before the final hour of cooking.
 I tried this and was very pleased with the smooth and creamy texture that resulted.

-With a big batch like this, I actually like to can my apple butter.
+I actually like to can my apple butter with a big batch like this.
 This way it lasts through the season and I can even give it out as gifts.
 One Christmas, I gave all my family and friends canned apple butter and it was a huge hit!

 If you're not in the mood for apple butter, check out this pumpkin butter recipe from Minimalist Baker.
 The bonus is that it only takes 20-minutes of prep time!